~~~ Ramana Rao's INFORMATION FLOW ~~~ Issue #5 ~~ Sept. 2002 ~~~

 career.
 I was struck deeply by how he has managed to make a book

-that so well "speaks for him," and reveals so much of what he has
+that so well "speaks for him," and reveals so much of what he

 learned.